AdamDugan/tableone_AddOns/README.md

   * Currently does not work if you do not include a "strata" argument.
 If you want just an overall table, then maybe just use the tableone functions.

 * summarize_regression_models.R
-  * Creates a data.frame containing the results of an lm or lme model object.
+  * Creates a data.frame containing the results of an lm, glm, or lme model object.
   * Requires the input of a dataframe containg the names of the variables included in the model along with the corresponding labels you want to display for those variables.
+  * For categorical/factor variables with more than 2 levels, it will, by default, list all levels including the reference level.
+For 2-level categorical variables, it will only list the non-reference level so adjust the variable labels accordingly.
-  * Does not work with model objects from the lme4 package.
+  * Currently does not work with model objects from the lme4 or survival packages.

 * RMarkdown_WordTemplate_WideMargins.docx
   * A Microsoft Word document that was setup so that "#####" in the RMarkdown file creates a pagebreak when markdowned to Word.
-  * It also has narrower margins than the Word default.
+  * It also has narrower margins than what Word has by default.